tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/Environment/TrafficComponents/index.md

 When using `Random Traffic Simulator` the `NPC Vehicle` prefabs (*NPC Prefabs*) can be chosen as well as *Spawnable Lanes*.
 The later are the only `Traffic Lanes` on which the `NPC Vehicles` can spawn.
 Upon spawning one of the *Spawnabe Lanes* is chosen and - given the vehicle limits are not reached - one random NPC Vehicle from the *Npc prefabs* list is spawned on that lane.
-After spawning the NPC Vehicle takes a random route until it drives out of the map - then it is destroyed.
+After spawning, the NPC Vehicle takes a random route until it drives out of the map - then it is destroyed.

 The `Maximum Spawns` field specifies how many Vehicles should be spawned before this `Traffic Simulator` stops working.
 Set to `0` to disable this restriction.